MercyNgila/AfAS-twitter_sentiment_analysis/README.md

 - *Tutorial 2* Perform sentiment analysis using existing toolkits
 - *Tutorial 3* Perform sentiment analysis using machine learning

 This project involves classical machine learing as well as transfer learning and therefore will require additional computing resources.
-The use of a GPU is recommeneded (see [Google Colab](https://colab.research.google.com/)).
+The use of a GPU is recommended (see [Google Colab](https://colab.research.google.com/)).

 ## Data